esp8266/Arduino/doc/esp8266wifi/bearssl-client-secure-class.rst

 TLS supports the notion of a session (completely independent and different from HTTP sessions) which allow clients to reconnect to a server without having to renegotiate encryption settings or validate X509 certificates.
 This can save significant time (3-4 seconds in the case of EC keys) and can help save power by allowing the ESP8266 to sleep for a long time, reconnect and transmit some samples using the SSL session, and then jump back to sleep quicker.

-`BearSSLSession` is an opaque class.
+`BearSSL::Session` is an opaque class.
 Use the `BearSSL::WiFiClientSecure.setSession(&BearSSLSession)` method to apply it before the first `BearSSL::WiFiClientSecure.connect()` and it will be updated with session parameters during the operation of the connection.
-After the connection has had `.close()` called on it, serialize the `BearSSLSession` object to stable storage (EEPROM, RTC RAM, etc.) and restore it before trying to reconnect.
+After the connection has had `.close()` called on it, serialize the `BearSSL::Session` object to stable storage (EEPROM, RTC RAM, etc.) and restore it before trying to reconnect.
 See the `BearSSL_Sessions` example for a detailed example.

 `Sessions <#sessions-resuming-connections-fast>`__ contains additional information on the sessions API.